uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_array_buffers.md

 ```
 Normally in C++ an array variable will be declared a pointer and so it is not passed by reference to the MPI subprograms.

-Fortran and Python are straightfoward.
+Fortran and Python are straightforward.
 ```fortran
 !
 In the nonexecutable part we declare u and w.
 They can be allocatable or static.
 !
 Fill in u with some values